spindance/kubernetes-jenkins-lab/README.md

 The first time that we start the replication controller the pod will not come up.
 The reason for this is that our container doesn't have permissions to the underlying filesystem so we have to change the permissions to the mount on the host machine.
 SSH to host machine `chmod 777 “jenkins_home”`

-Once you have change permissions on the host, delete the replication controller.
+Once you have changed permissions on the host, delete the replication controller.

 ```kubectl delete rc jenkins-master```